PetoiCamp/PetoiControllerQt/README.md

 # What's this?

 This is a serial controller for Petoi's devices such as Bittle.

-This project was written with Qt5, therefore you can easily deploy it on your PC (Windows/MacOS/Linux).
+This project was written with Qt5, therefore you can easily deploy it on your PC/MacOS/Linux.

 # What could it do?

 After you build the application on your PC, you will be able to control the robot, such as calibrating the servos of Bittle, and triggering some skills, such as running, jumping, walking, etc.

 This project extends the functionality and user interaction of Bittle.
 It can also serve as a demo for developers who wants to fully explore Bittle's possibilities.

 # Are there any third-party libraries required?